alekslesik/micro-neuronews/README.md

 ### 11. **API Gateway**
    - **Responsibilities**: Managing incoming requests and routing them to the appropriate microservices.
    - **Technologies**: Go-based API Gateway (like Kong or Traefik).

-Splitting the system into these microservices will allow for easier scaling, updating individual components, and better load management and fault tolerance.